miguel-a-calles-mba/serverless-stack-termination-protection/README.md

 ## Requirements

-- Serverless Framework 1.x or greater.
+- Serverless Framework 3.x or greater.
 - Node 8.x or greater.
 - NPM 6.x or greater.

+Use `serverless-stack-termination-protection@1` if you need support for Serverless Framework 2.x or below.

 ## Installation